 The Fund is subject to small company risk, because although there are no restrictions on the capitalization of companies whose securities the Fund may buy, the Fund generally invests in small-sized companies.
 Although the Fund seeks to reduce risk by investing in a diversified portfolio, you must realize that investing in smaller, and often newer, companies involves greater risk than there usually is with investing in larger, more established companies.
 Smaller and newer companies often have limited product lines, markets, management personnel, research and/or financial resources.
-The securities of small companies.
+The securities of small companies, which may be thinly capitalized, may not be as marketable as those of larger companies.
 Therefore the securities of these smaller, newer companies may be subject to more abrupt or erratic market movements than the securities of larger companies or the market averages in general.